 Montjuïc has great offerings all summer long but for one night only, on July 14, the hill-top castle provides all-hours entertainment during Montjuïc de Nit, including musical performances and light shows.

+Would you go on a City Stay Tour?
 Have any great summer travel tips?
 Share them in them in the comments below!